arangodb/arangodb/DEPRECATED.md

 * Foxx: the Foxx sessions option `jwt` is deprecated, it will raise a warning if you use it.
 Please use the `sesssions-jwt` app from the Foxx app store or use the `crypto` module's JWT functions directly.
 * Foxx: the Foxx sessions option `type` is deprecated, it will raise a warning if you use it.
 Please use the options `cookie` and `header` instead.
 * Foxx: the Foxx sessions option `sessionStorageApp` is deprecated, it will raise a warning if you use it.
 Please use the option `sessionStorage` instead.
+* AQL: the AQL function `SKIPLIST` is deprecated.
+It will be removed in a future version of ArangoDB.
+Please use regular AQL constructs instead (e.g. `FOR doc IN collection FILTER doc.value >= @value SORT doc.value DESC LIMIT 1 RETURN doc`).

 ## 2.7